Provably Convergent Primal-Dual DPO for Constrained LLM Alignment: Introduction

-The contributions of our work are summarized as follows. \begin{itemize} \item We propose a novel primal-dual DPO approach for the constrained alignment problem of LLMs.
+\begin{itemize} \item We propose a novel primal-dual DPO approach for constrained LLM alignment.
 This approach first trains a model using standard DPO on reward preference data to offer reward information, and then adopts a rearranged Lagrangian DPO objective to fine-tune LLMs utilizing the offered reward information.
-This approach neither requires to train reward and cost models, which significantly saves memory and computational costs, nor needs prior knowledge about the optimal solution.
-We also provide rigorous suboptimality and cost violation guarantees. \item We conduct experiments on the PKU-SafeRLHF preference dataset~\cite{daisafe} with model-based and GPT-4 evaluations.
-Empirical results show that our approach achieves an effective helpfulness-harmlessness trade-off without training reward and cost models. \item In the online data setting, by incorporating exploration bonuses in our rearranged DPO objective, our approach can effectively explore uncovered prompt-response space, and enjoys theoretical results that get rid of the dependence on preference data coverage. \srikant{since we won't have simulations on this part, should we make this the last bullet}\yihan{changed it} \end{itemize}
+It reduces the number of required trained models from three to two compared to prior works, which significantly saves memory costs, and does not need prior knowledge of the optimal Lagrange multiplier.
+We provide rigorous suboptimality and constraint violation guarantees. \item We conduct experiments on the PKU-SafeRLHF~\cite{daisafe} and TruthfulQA~\cite{lin2022truthfulqa} datasets, which show that our approach achieves state-of-the-art performance in the helpfulness-harmlessness trade-off. \item In the online exploration setting, by incorporating exploration bonuses in our rearranged DPO objective, our approach can actively explore the uncovered prompt-response space, and enjoys theoretical results that get rid of the dependence on preference data coverage. \end{itemize}